 As I previously stated, I appreciate this function since it ensures that your red dot is always ready for action in case you need to fire your rifle urgently in a home defense situation or anything similar.

-The Holosun dot is also a pretty tough sight.
+The Holosun dot is a tough sight.
 It is built with a highly durable aluminum housing and titanium cover to protect the lens.

-It is also waterproof when immersed in a water body up to 1 meter deep and can withstand damp situations.
+It is also waterproof when immersed in a water body up to 1 meter deep and can withstand wet situations.

-Finally, this sight comes with a fast detach mount.
+Finally, this optic comes as a fast detachable sight.
 The mount is fairly high-quality and puts the optics up for absolute co-witnessing with the factory-made iron sights on your AR 15 rifle.

 As I indicated at the outset, one of this sight’s major assets is its expansive viewing area, but the lengthy battery life, shake awake function, solar power, and numerous reticles also contribute significantly to the optics value.
 The pricing is quite reasonable too!